geokai/CCNA_Networking_Fundamentals_Course/S3_Basic_Networking_Terms/3_08_What_is_a_Network/What_is_a_network.md

 ## What is a Router?

-- A **Router** is a networking device that forwards data packets between computer networks.
+- A _router_ is a networking device that forwards data packets between computer networks.

 - Routers perform the traffic directing functions on the internet.